simonjwright/ASIS/doc/gnatcheck_rm/predefined_rules.rst

 Generic subprograms and subprograms detected in generic units are not flagged.
 Recursive subprograms in expanded generic instantiations are flagged.

+This rule does not take into account subprogram calls in aspect definitions.

 This rule has no parameters.